shirecoding/Fireside/rfcs/specifications.md

 - [ ] Add validate/clean/save check for `TaskPreset` input_event based on Task's IO

+- Create Observable for delayed jobs, to be able to chain tasks, as jobs are asynchronus

 ## Utils

 - [ ] Add enabled/disabled mask to ActivatableModel